entropy-z/Kharon/README.md

 ![kharon img](Assets/kharon-1.png)

 C2 Agent for Mythic with advanced evasion capabilities, supporting dotnet/powershell/PE/shellcode/BOF memory execution, lateral movement, pivoting, SOCKS, and more.
-Kharon is a fully Position-Independent Code (PIC) shellcode based on [Startdust Project](https://github.com/Cracked5pider/Stardust) by [C5pider](https://x.com/C5pider) and llvm support.
+Kharon is a fully Position-Independent Code (PIC) shellcode and llvm support.

 ## Listener
 The communication is all encrypted with AES256